Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Ricci flow with surgery for orbifolds

 Put $\Or = \R^3//\Gamma$, where $\Gamma$ is a finite subgroup of $\SO(3)$.
 We fix a smooth $\SO(3)$-invariant metric $g_0$ on $\R^3$ which is the result of gluing a hemispherical-type cap to a half-infinite cylinder $[0, \infty) \times S^2$ of scalar curvature $1$.
 We also use $g_0$ to denote the quotient metric on $\Or$.
 Among other properties, $g_0$ is complete and has nonnegative curvature operator.
 We also assume that $g_0$ has scalar curvature bounded below by $1$.

-\begin{definition} A Ricci flow $(\R^3//\Gamma, g(\cdot))$ defined on a time interval $[0,a)$ is a {\em standard solution} if it has initial condition $g_0$, the curvature $|\Rm|$ is bounded on compact time intervals $[0,a^\prime] \subset [0,a)$, and it cannot be extended to a Ricci flow with the same properties on a strictly longer time interval. \end{definition}
+\begin{definition} A Ricci flow $(\R^3//\Gamma, g(\cdot))$ defined on a time interval $[0,a)$ is a {\em standard solution} if it has complete time slices, it has initial condition $g_0$, the curvature $|\Rm|$ is bounded on compact time intervals $[0,a^\prime] \subset [0,a)$, and it cannot be extended to a Ricci flow with the same properties on a strictly longer time interval. \end{definition}

 \begin{lemma} Let $(\R^3//\Gamma, g(\cdot))$ be a standard solution.
 Then: \begin{enumerate} \item The curvature operator of $g$ is nonnegative. \item All derivatives of curvature are bounded for small time, independent of the standard solution. \item The blowup time is $1$ and the infimal scalar curvature on the time-$t$ slice tends to infinity as $t \rightarrow 1^-$ uniformly for all standard solutions. \item $(\R^3//\Gamma, g(\cdot))$ is $\kappa$-noncollapsed at scales below $1$ on any time interval contained in $[0,1)$, where $\kappa$ depends only on $g_0$ and $|\Gamma|$. \item $(\R^3//\Gamma, g(\cdot))$ satisfies the conclusion of Proposition \ref{prop7.3}. \item $R_{\min}(t) \ge \const (1-t)^{-1}$, where the constant does not depend on the standard solution. \item The family ${\mathcal S} {\mathcal T}$ of pointed standard solutions $\{({\mathcal M}, (p, 0)) \}$ is compact with respect to pointed smooth convergence. \end{enumerate} \end{lemma} \begin{proof} Working equivariantly, the proof is the same as that in \cite[Sections 60-64]{Kleiner-Lott}. \end{proof}